 Assessment Guide: Information on the FRAT, PAVE Checklist and I’M SAFE checklist.

 6. The Airman Profile information is automatically transferred into the Risk Assessment.
 You can change any of the default data if needed.
+A new feature allows the pilot to modify the total Risk Factor by either selecting an increased Risk Factor of (L) low, or (M) moderate, depending on the aircraft being flown.
+For example, a pilot may want to increase the aircraft Risk Factor due to navigation or communications systems that are placarded inoperative.
+Although the system may not be required by regulation for the mission being flown, it may increase risk due to increased work load.
 The pilot then selects the type of flight, VFR or IFR.
 The selection will enables or disables certain sections of the Risk Assessment as they are not applicable to the type of flight selected.
 The pilot will then use the question switches to create their risk assessment.
 As the pilot selects each condition that applies, the Risk Factor Score at the bottom of the screen will update as well as the Risk Slider at the top of the page will indicate the Risk Level movement.

 At the bottom of the screen on the left and right side of the Risk Factor Score are envelope and camera icons.
 Clicking the envelope will allow the pilot to email the Risk Assessment to his or her CFI or other person for feedback.
-The cameral icon will allow the airman to take a picture of the Risk Assessment and save it to there iphone.
+The cameral icon will allow the airman to take a picture of the Risk Assessment and save it to their iphone ®.

 At the top right of the screen is a Risk Matrix link that will show the airman the Risk Matrix used to calculate their risk level.

-7. Apple Watch: FRAT METARs are available on the Modular and Utility Large displays on your Watch.
+7. Apple Watch: FRAT METARs are available on the Modular and Utility Large displays on your Apple Watch .

 Image A. Complication View: Shows the airport, observation time and weather category (VFR/IFR/MVFR/LIFR/CLR).
 Winds (W:) and altimeter (A:) as well as temperature which is selectable in either Fahrenheit or Celcius.
 Touching the watch face will open the METAR.